oliviaduyen/olivia-portfolio/README.md

 - **Touch Optimized**: 44px minimum touch targets for mobile
 - **Theme Toggle**: Persistent light/dark mode switching

-## 🚀 Getting Started

-1. Clone the repository
-2. Set up a local server (XAMPP, WAMP, or similar for PHP support)
-3. Open `index.php` in your browser
-4. Customize the content with your own information

-## 📧 Contact Form

-The contact form uses PHP to handle form submissions.
-Make sure you have:
-- PHP server environment
-- Proper mail configuration for `send_email.php`

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🌐 Live Demo

-Visit the live portfolio at: [oliviaduyen.com](https://oliviaduyen.com)

----

 Built with ❤️ by Olivia Le